 Now comes the part of the means test where income becomes important.
 The process of dividing those who must repay from those who don’t begins with the median income.
-The median income figures change periodically, and can be looked up here (choose the correct date, hit GO, then select the link Median Family Income Based on State/Territory and Family Size).
+The median income figures for your state can be found here.
 If you make less than the median income in your state for your household size, congratulations, you are presumed to qualify for chapter 7 bankruptcy.
 The calculation of your income for the purposes of means testing is more complicated than this, so you’ll want to speak to an experienced bankruptcy lawyer to verify what you’ve found.
 If your household income is higher than the number you see reported, don’t stop here because the means test doesn’t!

 What if I Make More Than the Median Income?